FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 Still, it will present another financial hit to a nonprofit, community hospital already facing tough financial challenges.
 The state’s rural hospitals have been operating with razor-thin financial margins while contending with chronic under-funding through the federal Medicaid and Medicare programs.
 They have had to adjust to ongoing state and federal health care reforms and new responsibilities — such as a requirement that they periodically host psychiatric patients when the state’s mental health system is short of residential placements.

-“Porter has estimated the direct and indirect expenses for providing this program at Bristol Internal Medicine will be in excess of $700,000,” reads a fiscal year 2015 budget narrative from Porter Medical Center to the Green Mountain Care Board, which is charged with approving all of the state’s hospital spending plans.
+“Porter has estimated the direct and indirect expenses for providing this program at Primary Care - Bristol will be in excess of $700,000,” reads a fiscal year 2015 budget narrative from Porter Medical Center to the Green Mountain Care Board, which is charged with approving all of the state’s hospital spending plans.

 “The net result is an overall practice deficit of approximately $200,000.”